Last Updated on October 29, 2023

 On plane x-ray the tibial plateau slopes posteroinferiorly 10-15 degrees [This may render anterior tibial plateau fractures occult on AP x-ray]

 The lateral tibial plateau is convex in shape and is slightly proximal to the medial plateau which is concave in shape and slightly distal in comparison to the lateral tibial plateau

 The knee is exposed to forces that can exceed five times the weight of the body.
 This complex joint has enhanced mobility at the cost of stability

-Anterior compartment musculature attaches to anterolateral tibia and pes anserine attaches to anteromedial tibia
+Anterior compartment musculature attaches to the anterolateral tibia and pes anserine attaches to the anteromedial tibia

 Classification of Tibial Plateau Fractures [Schatzker et al]

 - A wedge or split fracture of the lateral aspect of the plateau, usually as a result of valgus and axial forces